asankah/stonesthrow/README.md

 * Each build configuration will expose tools for building, running, and collecting test or build artifacts.

-Currently capabilities are targetted at developing Chromium.
+Currently capabilities are targeted at developing Chromium.